cioccarellia/kite/README.md

 ## :stop_sign: Known Issues
 - Annotation checks over resource parameters (functions which take as argument some annotated value, like `@ColorRes`, `@StringRes`) are not extensively performed by Android Studio, when using kotlin operator functions: I created a bug report at google issue tracker [here](https://issuetracker.google.com/issues/173628041).
 Hope to see it fixed soon.

+## Kite Puns
+- A kite usually comes with different *colors*
+- A kite is flown and controlled with *strings*